 Other Potential Issues Prevented by an Outbound Spam Filter

 The blacklisting of your organization´s IP address may have occurred due to a perfectly innocent email, or there may be more sinister reasons behind it.
 Possibly an employee within your organization is using his or her corporate email address to send out bulk email for their own financial gain.

 This is not only an abuse of their email privileges, but could also reflect badly on your organization.
 If word was to circulate that your organization consented to – or failed to address – the use of its email for spam, that would not only harm your organization´s profitability, but also its credibility.

 Another reason why your organization´s IP address may be added to a global blacklist is if an outbound email is found to contain malware.
 The malware may not have originated from your network, but could be within an attachment prepared by an employee on his or her malware-infested home computer.

 An outbound spam filter will prevent all these potential scenarios from occurring.
-It scans all outbound emails for both spam and malware, and blocks any that may result in your organization´s IP address from being blacklisted.
-The reports compiled by your spam filtering solution will alert you to any emails held in quarantine awaiting your action.
+A spam filter for outbound mail checks for both spam and malware, and blocks any messages may result in your organization´s IP address from being blacklisted.
+The reports compiled by your spam filter for outbound mail will alert you to any emails held in quarantine awaiting your action.

 I Thought Only Known Spammers were Blacklisted

 All spam filtering solutions compare the IP addresses of inbound emails against a Realtime Blackhole List.
 A Realtime Blackhole List is another name for a global blacklist of known spammers and is updated as new sources of spam are identified.

 However, this is only one of the checks performed by advanced spam filtering solutions.
 More advanced spam filtering solutions – those with higher spam detection rates – use Bayesian Analysis and Greylisting to identify spam from previously unknown spammers.